Robbia7/Project/README.md

 On AppTest you have to choose the days and press "Invio Richiesta" button.
 The program show you in the left textbox the input json ( that is send on webservice ) , center text shows you the output json and in the grid there are a date and price convert for user.

+## Notes
+The project was created on visual studio 2022.
+You can open itso on vs2019 The project WebTest is write on C#, instead AppTest in Vb.Net The Framework used is 4.7.2